-While most courtship and mating activities are initiated by the female gorilla, by nature, male gorillas can perceive the moment when a female is in heat (available to mate), but the external signs are not as evident as in female chimpanzees, which show a swelling in the genital region easy to note.
+While most courtship and mating activities are initiated by the female gorilla, by nature, male gorillas can perceive the moment when a female is in heat (available to mate).
+However, the external signs are not as evident as in female chimpanzees, which show swelling in the genital region easy to note.

 Usually, only the “silverback” leader has the right to mate with the females.

-After courtship, they copulate on the ground.
-Until recently it was believed that only humans and bonobos mated face to face, but now is known that gorillas are also able to do it.
+Until recently it was believed that only humans and bonobos can mate face to face, but it is now known that gorillas are also able to do it.
 Some subspecies of gorillas such as the mountain gorillas and lowland gorillas have been found to mate in this manner.

 It is important to state that male gorillas sometimes force female gorillas to mate even when they are not in heat or estrus.
 This was observed in a research carried out in 1982 where the silverback was observed to have used aggression to force the female gorilla to initiate the mating process.

 Do Gorillas Mate for Other Reasons Apart from Reproduction?